annalaczko/MadAI/README.md

 Currently we are facing a problem concerning the data files.
 The files are too large and we cannot upload them to GitHub.

-You can access them the original file at: https://www.cardiacatlas.org/sunnybrook-cardiac-data/
+You can access the original file at: https://www.cardiacatlas.org/sunnybrook-cardiac-data/

+Our modified datafiles can be found here: https://drive.google.com/file/d/1ZfMrP214ZHfaliZqskRgOYZ4WXjPdlMB/view?usp=sharing

 For now, until we solve this problem you can use our project with the test batch we uploaded to GitHub.
 Currently you can find it in the *.ipynb_checkpoints* folder.